weaversa/cryptol-course/labs/Transposition/ScytaleAnswers.md

 message by wrapping it around a (virtual) [scytale](https://en.wikipedia.org/wiki/Scytale).
-The cipher is defined in terms of the `labs::Transposition::Transposition` library, which defines `encrypt` and `decrypt` functions given a `PermutationMapping`, which in this case just returns ``reverse (take`{n} [0...])`` given a message of length `n`.
+The cipher is defined in terms of the `labs::Transposition::Transposition` library, which defines `encrypt` and `decrypt` functions given a permutation mapping, which in this case just returns ``reverse (take`{n} [0...])`` given a message of length `n`.